FlexYourBrain/Texture_Scrolling_Example/README.md

 1 3d model - a simple subdivided plane.
 UV mapped for tilling whole texture in each quad face.
 2 texture images - one background water, one forground waves.
 Both created to seemlessly tile.
 Each 64x64 pixels in size.
 1 material + vertex program + fragment program.
-Vector constant setup for animating UV coords.
+Vertex constant setup for animating UV coords.
 1 script to set animation

 also a simple collection setup with a camera and custom render script to render models. can be setup with a 2d othographic projection with render predicate for models if needed.